Mdperez19/Vitals-Hub/README.md

 ## Introduction

-VitalsHub is a project developed to address the increasing number of patients in hospitals, particularly during the COVID-19 pandemic.
-The objective of this project is to assist healthcare professionals in monitoring vital signs of patients, thereby reducing response time in emergency situations.
+VitalsHub is a project developed for the Software Engineering subject.
+It aims to provide assistance in monitoring the vital signs of patients in hospitals.
+With the increasing number of patients, especially during the COVID-19 pandemic, healthcare professionals often face challenges in promptly addressing patient needs.

+The objective of VitalsHub is to develop a tool that can help healthcare providers track vital signs efficiently, reducing response time in critical situations.
+By utilizing sensors for measuring oxygen levels, temperature, and heart rate, VitalsHub captures and processes vital sign data using a microcontroller.
+This data is then transmitted to software for analysis and storage in a secure database.

 ## General Objective